oroinc/documentation/user_guide/intro_users_and_benefits.rst

 Something for Everyone
 ----------------------

-Collect and process information easily
+Collect and Process Information Easily
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OroCRM handles critical CRM tasks such as:

-- Collecting and aggregating information related to customers, sales, marketing campaigns, the sales pipeline, and high-level business performance.
+-  Collecting and aggregating information related to customers, sales, marketing campaigns, the sales pipeline, and the overall performance of the business or enterprise.

 - Organizing the information in a way that is both meaningful and efficient.